whenglobed/picture-descriptor/README.md

 ## Picture Descriptor

 University of Southern California (USC)'s Digital Library has some fantastic photo collections, including the enormous California Historical Society Collection, 1860-1960.
-Most, if not all, of the photographs in this collection have lengthy and precise descriptions of the scene or object in the photograph.
+Most of the photographs in this collection have lengthy and precise descriptions of the scene or object in the photograph.
 This program generates a random item ID, finds the item on the USC website, then scrapes the description from that item's page.
 Optionally, the user can choose to view the associated image.

 #### Usage
 Windows users can simply run "picture\_descriptor\_win32.exe", found in the Releases section.